ansible/ansible/docsite/latest/rst/playbooks2.rst

 There are full examples of both of these items in the github examples/playbooks directory.

-If you have a variable that changes infrequently, it might make sense to provide a default value that can be overriden.
+If you have a variable that changes infrequently, it might make sense to provide a default value that can be overridden.
 This can be accomplished using the default argument::

    vars_prompt: